CanonicalLtd/maas-docs/en/nodes-scripts-cli.md

 maas $PROFILE node-script revert $SCRIPT_NAME to=$VERSION_ID
 ```

-!!!
-Negative "Warning":
-    The history for later modifications will be lost when reverting to an earlier
-    version of the script.
+> ⚠ The history for later modifications will be lost when reverting to an earlier version of the script.

 To download a script, enter the following: